AARP Hearing Center

 Background

-In 2020, Americans owed $1.5 trillion in outstanding student loan debt, second only to mortgage debt.
+In the second quarter of 2024, Americans owed $1.6 trillion in outstanding student loan debt.
 Although younger people hold most of this debt, older Americans increasingly find themselves saddled with student loan debt as well.
-Over 22 percent of this debt, or $341 billion, is held by people age 50 and older.
+Approximately 25 percent of this debt, or $391 billion, is held by people age 50 and older.

-Older Americans who borrow student loans to help finance the cost of college for others primarily use two types of loans: Parent PLUS loans and cosigned private student loans.
+Older Americans who obtain student loans to help finance the cost of college for others primarily use two types of loans.

-- Parent PLUS Loans: These are offered directly to parents of undergraduates from the federal government.
-To qualify, a borrower undergoes a credit check and cannot have a prior adverse credit history.
-Credit scores and income are not considered.
-Due to the limited underwriting of these loans, Parent PLUS borrowers sometimes lack the ability to repay the loan.
+- Parent PLUS loans: These are offered directly to parents of undergraduates from the federal government with limited underwriting.
+As such, Parent PLUS borrowers sometimes lack the ability to repay the loan.
 Moreover, there are no official income-driven repayment plans for Parent PLUS borrowers.

 - Cosigned private student loans: Financial institutions usually will not make a loan directly to a student alone.
 Instead, they require a cosigner.
 Often, parents, grandparents, and other family members serve as cosigners.
 Many cosigners do not understand that they are legally responsible for repaying a loan if the student fails to do so.

 Role of the high cost of higher education: The cost of attendance at colleges and universities has risen much faster than inflation and wage growth.
 This is one factor that has led to the high level of debt among older adults.
 Today, the amount of federal student loans and grants available to students covers a much lower proportion of the overall cost of college attendance.
-For example, the maximum federal Pell Grant award, offered to students from families with low incomes, covered 79 percent of the cost of attending four-year public colleges in 1975.
-In 2020–2021, it covered 28 percent.
-The maximum federal Pell grant—which, unlike loans, does not have to be repaid—was just $6,345 that academic year.
 Students increasingly must rely on parents, grandparents, and others to help fund their education.

-Impact on race and ethnicity: Student loans pose disproportionate burdens on people from nonwhite racial and ethnic groups.
+Student loan impact by race and ethnicity: Student loans pose disproportionate burdens on people from nonwhite racial and ethnic groups.
 They take out more student loans.
-For example, 90 percent of Black and 72 percent of Hispanic/Latino undergraduates take out student loans, compared with 66 percent of white undergraduates.
+For example, 81 percent of African American and 60 percent of Hispanic/Latino undergraduates take out student loans, compared with 59 percent of white undergraduates.
 In addition, Black and Hispanic/Latino borrowers are more likely to default on those loans.
-One analysis of federal student loans found that Black Americans typically owe more than they borrowed 12 years after taking on that debt, with nearly half of these borrowers defaulting.
-A 2017 AARP survey found that among people age 40 and older who were carrying debt to help others go to college or had repaid such debt within the past five years, Black and Hispanic/Latino Americans were more likely to still have outstanding student debt of their own.
 The widening wealth gap between white and nonwhite people can help explain both this higher propensity to take out loans and the higher rates of loan default.

-Income share agreements: In recent years, some colleges and noncollege training programs have started offering income share agreements (ISAs) as an alternative or complement to traditional student loans.
+Income-share agreements (ISAs): In recent years, some colleges and noncollege training programs have started offering ISAs as an alternative or complement to traditional student loans.
 ISAs provide students with up-front educational funding in exchange for a percentage of future income.
 They may substitute for parent borrowing or private student loans.
 But ISAs also have the potential to be a more expensive and riskier option than other forms of financing.
-ISAs currently are not subject to the consumer and civil rights laws that normally apply to credit products, and their repayment provisions are generally less generous and less flexible than federal student loans.
-While participants are only required to make payments when their incomes are above a minimum threshold, ISAs do not have loan forgiveness provisions.
-Therefore, borrowers may continue to owe obligations over an extended period of time, regardless of their future circumstances.
-Particularly when combined with federal or private student loans, borrowers who take out ISAs may have highly unaffordable repayment obligations.

 Abuses in servicing and debt collection: Regardless of the program's quality, once a borrower is required to repay a student loan, other potential problems can arise.
 Student loan servicers are companies that collect debt payments on behalf of lenders.
 Servicers have often been accused of engaging in deceptive practices.
-According to the CFPB, nearly two-thirds of complaints they receive about student loans relate to servicing problems.
-For example, borrowers complain that servicers are not putting them into income-driven repayment plans that would substantially lower their monthly payments even though they meet eligibility requirements.
+A 2024 CFPB report on consumer complaints found that servicers made a range of costly errors that led to consumer hardship.
+These included miscalculated billing statements, miscredited payments, credit reporting errors, and delays in discharging loans.
+Sometimes, servicers are not placing borrowers into repayment plans that would substantially lower their monthly payments even though they meet eligibility requirements.
 Instead, servicers simply suspend payments for struggling borrowers, which increases the interest owed over the life of the loan.
-Other borrowers complain about improperly applied payments.

 In response to servicing challenges, several states have established student loan ombudsmen to monitor and address borrowers’ concerns.
 Some now also license student loan servicers for both federal and private loans.
 This enables states to ensure that minimum standards are met and that servicers can be held accountable if they fail to adequately meet borrowers’ needs.

-Unlike other consumer debts, both federal and private student loans are largely ineligible to be discharged in bankruptcy under current law (see also the Bankruptcy section of this chapter).
-Bankruptcy discharges for student loans are only available in very limited circumstances, often requiring the borrower to prove a higher standard of financial distress than what is necessary to discharge other types of debt.
-However, federal loans can be discharged administratively outside of bankruptcy in cases of death, permanent disability, or a small number of other scenarios.
+For many years, both federal and private student loans have been largely ineligible to be discharged in bankruptcy, unlike other types of consumer debts.
+However, federal regulators made this easier in 2022 (see also Bankruptcy).
+Bankruptcy discharges for student loans historically were only available in very limited circumstances, often requiring the borrower to prove a higher standard of financial distress than what is necessary to discharge other types of debt.
+Federal loans could be discharged administratively outside of bankruptcy in cases of death, permanent disability, or a small number of other scenarios.
+In 2022, however, the Justice Department and the Education Department issued guidance to help borrowers seeking hardship discharges.
+This made it easier to discharge student loan bankruptcy debt.
+As of this writing, it is unclear whether this guidance will remain in place.

 Federal repayment plans: The Department of Education offers income-driven repayment plans for students who take out loans but cannot afford the standard payment amount.
-Payments can be as low as 10 percent of discretionary income.
-But federal Parent PLUS borrowers cannot directly enroll in income-driven repayment plans.
-Those wishing to do so must first consolidate their federal loans, then apply for the least generous income-driven repayment plan.
+Typically, borrowers who make all payments on time have the rest of their debt forgiven at the end of the loan period.
+However, federal Parent PLUS borrowers cannot directly enroll in these plans.
+Those wishing to do so must first consolidate their federal loans and then apply for the least generous such plan.
 This could still leave them in debt for 25 years.
-In addition, federal student loan borrowers who are in default cannot enter into an income-driven repayment plan until they “cure” the default.
-Yet, they may be in default because their required payments were never affordable, and they did not know that they could enroll in income-driven repayment plans prior to defaulting.

-Right to redress: Students at some institutions—including 98 percent of students at federally funded for-profit colleges—are prohibited from going to court to settle disputes.
+Redress for harms: Students at some institutions—including 98 percent of students at federally funded for-profit colleges—are prohibited from going to court to settle disputes.
 Instead, they are required to go to arbitration and may not pursue class claims even in arbitration (see also Pre-Dispute Mandatory Binding Arbitration).
 This is true even though some of these for-profit institutions have engaged in fraud or have not provided a return on the substantial investment a student may have paid.
-Students can suffer high financial damages in these situations and end up without a degree and with credits that cannot be transferred to other institutions.
+In these situations, students can suffer high financial damages and end up without a degree and with credits that cannot be transferred to other institutions.

 STUDENT LOANS: Policy